What is a foundation?

 What are the different types of foundations represented in CMF’s membership?

 CMF brings together a diverse community of philanthropists who, through individual and collective efforts, are growing the impact of Michigan philanthropy.
-CMF is proud to currently serve just under 300 members.
+CMF is proud to currently serve just over 300 members.

 You can read about the differences among these members types on the Members page of our website.
 Any organization or individual fulfilling the criteria pertinent to its type, or category, is eligible to apply for CMF membership.

-Source: Foundation Center (This data from 2015 represents the most current information available from Foundation Center.)
+Source: Foundation Directory Online (This data from 2018 represents the most current information available from Foundation Directory Online.)

 Where can I learn more about the economic benefits of Michigan’s foundations and the Michigan nonprofit sector at large?